Wedding Gift Etiquette: The Dos and Don’ts for Wedding Guests

 What does the invitation say?
 Most wedding invitations will indicate whether the bride and groom would like to receive gifts.
 Some couples will list their wedding website which will have a link to an online registry, or they may specify that they would prefer cash.
 If the invitation does not specify any gift options, it’s still proper etiquette to give a gift to the couple anyway.

 What’s your budget?
 Stay within the means of your budget.
 Although you may be expected to spend a certain amount of money for a gift, work with what you have, and don’t stress over spending too much money for a wedding gift.
-If you’re in a low budget expect to spend about $50 – $100, and if you can afford to spend more aim for $150 – $300 for a gift.
+If you have a low budget expect to spend about $50 – $100, and if you can afford to spend more aim for $150 – $300 for a gift.

 Are you bringing a plus one?
 If you’re bringing another guest, you should definitely consider giving a little more.
 Keep in mind that the couple is paying for two guests now.
 To make things easier you can both get a gift together for good measure.